jillkt13/jillkt13.github.io/sample_page.md

 ## Reflections

 * *Evaluate your assumptions earlier, rather than later:* From the get go, we designed with the goal of communicating the ideas of authority, curation, access, provenance, and quality on the content page.
 Our research team had decided on these five categories after synthesizing years of prior user feedback.
 When we finally put the categories in front of users, however, their mental models didn’t correspond to these five categories.
 Learning that users don’t think of content in this way ended up being one of the most valuable insights from this project, though I probably could have discovered it much earlier if I had spoken to users earlier in the process.
-* *Your ideal method isn’t always possible*: I was set on conducting a sort of first click test using Optimal Workshop.
-But when the tool simply couldn’t fit the exact need, I had to go back to the drawing board.
-I was frustrated, but the method I eventually decided on probably led to much richer data, answering not only “what” but also “why”.
+* *Your ideal method isn’t always possible*: I was set on conducting a first click test using Optimal Workshop.
+But after testing the tool and realizing it couldn't fit my exact need, I had to go back to the drawing board.
+I was frustrated, but the mapping exercise method I eventually decided on probably led to much richer data, answering not only “what” but also “why”.